hrishita31/file_app/README.md

 -pages created like login, delete user, dashboard(where file handling takes place) and page not found -the .css files created for each of them
--used react router for navigation of the pages (eg. from login to dashbord)
+-used react router for navigation of the pages (eg. from login to dashbord) (all th files that are outside the backend are for frontend, installing npm react+vite in necessary for running it)